Lynn Schnapp, MD

 View Dr. Lynn M. Schnapp’s publications on NCBI My Bibliography

 Dr. Schnapp’s research broadly focuses on the processes that govern acute lung injury and its resolution.
-More specifically, she investigates how scar tissue forms during lung injury and diseases that damage lung function, such as idiopathic pulmonary fibrosis.
+In particular, she is interested in why lung injury resolves under certain circumstances, such as ARDS and pneumonia, but progresses to end-stage damage or fibrosis in other circumstances, such as emphysema or idiopathic pulmonary fibrosis.